openstack-infra/jenkins-job-builder/doc/source/installation.rst

 After installation, you will need to create a configuration file.
-By default, ``jenkins-jobs`` looks in ``/etc/jenkins_jobs/jenkins_jobs.ini`` but you may specify an alternate location when running ``jenkins-jobs``.
+By default, ``jenkins-jobs`` looks in ``/etc/jenkins_jobs/jenkins_jobs.ini`` but you may specify an alternative location when running ``jenkins-jobs``.
 The file should have the following format:

 .. literalinclude:: ../../etc/jenkins_jobs.ini-sample